comet-ml/ez-mcp-toolbox/README.md

-# Instant MCP
+# Ez MCP

 *A Comet ML Open Source Project*

 This package contains two command-line utilities:

-1. `instant-mcp-server` - turns a file of Python functions into a MCP server
+1. `ez-mcp-server` - turns a file of Python functions into a MCP server
-2. `instant-mcp-chatbot` - interactively debug MCP servers, with traces logged to Opik
+2. `ez-mcp-chatbot` - interactively debug MCP servers, with traces logged to Opik

 ## Why?

-The `instant-mcp-server` allows a quick way to examine tools, signatures, descriptions, latency, and return values.
+The `ez-mcp-server` allows a quick way to examine tools, signatures, descriptions, latency, and return values.
 Combined with the chatbot, you can create a fast workflow to interate on your MCP tools.

-The `instant-mcp-chatbot` allows a quick method to examine and debug LLM and MCP tool interactions, with observability available through [Opik](https://github.com/comet-ml/opik).
+The `ez-mcp-chatbot` allows a quick method to examine and debug LLM and MCP tool interactions, with observability available through [Opik](https://github.com/comet-ml/opik).
 Although the [Opik Playground](https://www.comet.com/docs/opik/opik-university/prompt-engineering/prompt-playground) gives you the ability to test your prompts on datasets, do A/B testing, and more, this chatbot gives you a command-line interaction, debugging tools, combined with Opik observability.

 ## Installation

 ```
-pip install instant-mcp --upgrade
+pip install ez-mcp --upgrade
 ```

 ## Quick start

 ```
-instant-mcp-chatbot
+ez-mcp-chatbot
 ```

-That will start a `instant-mcp-server` (using example tools below) and the `instant-mcp-chatbot` configured to use those tools.
+That will start a `ez-mcp-server` (using example tools below) and the `ez-mcp-chatbot` configured to use those tools.

 ### Customize the chatbot